Mohameda332/auto-debian-install/README.md

 ## How to use it
 Use the script bellow on termux:
+,,,
-`curl -Sl https://raw.githubusercontent.com/Mohameda332/auto-debian-install/refs/heads/main/install.sh -o install.sh && chmod +x install.sh && ./install.sh`to start installation
+curl -Sl https://raw.githubusercontent.com/Mohameda332/auto-debian-install/refs/heads/main/install.sh -o install.sh && chmod +x install.sh && ./install.sh`to start installation
+’’’
 ## How to start desktop
 Use the start command on termux terminal.
 After that, you will need to write your username and it will start